Question marks express doubt or let you know that something needs an answer.

 Where do you put a Question Mark?

-In the English language, if you ask a direct question, deciding where to put a question mark is simple.
-It goes at the end of the sentence, replacing the period or exclamation point as the terminal punctuation.
-However, in more complex sentences, such as those that incorporate additional punctuation, the query mark may be placed elsewhere.
-This is especially true for sentences that involve the use of quotation marks or parentheses when expressing the question.
+If you ask a direct question in the English language, the question mark goes at the end of the sentence.
+In this way, it replaces the period or exclamation point as the terminal punctuation.
+However, for more complex sentences that use additional punctuation, the query mark may be placed elsewhere.
+This is especially true for sentences that use quotation marks or parentheses when posing the question.
 In these cases, special rules may apply.

 If your sentence includes quotation marks, follow these simple rules to determine if the question mark goes inside or outside the quotes.